Detrit Sathian Gym

 Detrit Sathian Gym (also spelled Dechrid, Dejrit; เดชฤทธิ์ เสถียรมวยไทยยิม) is a Thai Muay Thai kickboxer from the Khon Kaen province in Thailand.
 He is the IMC World Super Welterweight 154lbs.
 Champion.
 Detrit is also a former WPMF World 147lbs.
-Champion and interim WPMF World 160lbs.
-Champion.
+Champion and interim WPMF World (160lbs) Champion.

+He spent his early years studying under Samart Payakaroon.
+He won his first world title in 2014 and won four additional titles after he transferred to Santhian Muay Thai training camp.
+He has compiled 175 professional matches including against big names of the sports such as Sasha Moisa and Sograw Petchyindee Academy.

+In June 2019, Capitan Petchyindee Academy beat Detrit Santhian Muaythai Gym and won the vacant 154 lbs.
+Lumpinee Stadium Muay Thai World title.

-As of November 2020, Detrit is ranked the No. 11 super welterweight by WBC Muaythai.
+In 2020, Detrit was ranked 11 super welterweight by WBC Muaythai.

+As of September 2022, Detrit is ranked 5th in the Middleweight 72.575 kg (160lbs) by the World Muaythai Organization (WMO).